prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans/controller.md

 A fan controller is a device used to manage the rotational speed of a PC case fan.
 Various types of case fans are used to provide adequate cooling to components, some of which without the ability to regulate their own speed.

-Fan controllers are used to – either manually or automatically – case fans' speed according to temperature and noise production.
+Fan controllers are used to adjust – either manually or automatically – case fans' speed according to temperature and noise production.

 However, not all case fan controllers were created equally.
 Some are loaded with plenty of awesome features, modes, and connections, whereas others are barebones controllers without even an interface.